miguelgonzales120602/UXSTaft2023-DevDeptApp-GONZALES/README.md

  - Clicking on the mouth, causes all eyes to open (if there are closed)

 Considerations:
+- Shibe-Online does not work for Mozilla Firefox Developer Edition, but works for Google Chrome
 - Some rendering of jokes can lead to errors due to toString method not working for some of the contents of the Geek-Jokes API.